 Whenever I go back home to Cape Girardeau, Mo., I take a ride down an abandoned stretch of U.S. 61 that has been bypassed by I-55.
 It deadends at a boat ramp on the Diversion Channel.
-That stretch of road has been underwater from the spring floods until just recently, so I was curious what . . . → Read More: Fishing on the Mississippi River
+That stretch of road has been underwater from the spring floods until just recently, so I was curious what it looked like now that the river has dropped.

 March 26 was probably the best riding day of the seven Okeechobee Rotary Club LOST Rides I’ve been on.
 The temperature was just about perfect and the winds weren’t bad.
 I wish I had put on sunscreen about mid-morning, though.